faizanfareed275/electronic_voting_system/README.md

 Create "login.txt" in same folder in which your C file is saved (if already exists just check ID and password).
 Add any ID and password in "login.txt" by your own (for example: BSE-24S-030 12345).
 Before login you must need to check ID and Password from login.txt file.
-Once you have voted the program will terminate automatically and you will not able to login with same ID.
+Once you have voted the program will terminate automatically and you will not be able to login with same ID.